emilianoyoung/ai/_posts/_archive/2019-12-22-facebook-says-group-used-ai-generated-faces-to-push-pro-trump-messages.md

 ---
 category: news
 title: "Facebook says group used AI-generated faces to push pro-Trump messages"
-excerpt: "Facebook Inc has taken down a well-financed campaign that ...
-Researchers from New York-based Graphika and the Digitial Forensics Research Lab, an arm of the Washington-based Atlantic Council, said it was the first time they had seen the large-scale ..."
+excerpt: "Facebook Inc has taken down a well-financed ...
+Researchers from New York-based Graphika and the Digitial Forensics Research Lab, an arm of the Washington-based Atlantic Council, said it was ..."
 publishedDateTime: 2019-12-22T12:55:00Z
 sourceUrl: https://www.livemint.com/technology/tech-news/facebook-says-group-used-ai-generated-faces-to-push-pro-trump-messages-11577018518743.html
 ampUrl: https://www.livemint.com/technology/tech-news/facebook-says-group-used-ai-generated-faces-to-push-pro-trump-messages/amp-11577018518743.html